apecloud/kubeblocks/docs/user_docs/installation/install-kbcli-and-kubeblocks-on-the-existed-kubernetes-clusters.md

+---
+title: Install kbcli and KubeBlocks on the existed Kubernetes clusters
+description: Install kbcli and KubeBlocks on the existed Kubernetes clusters
+keywords: [taints, affinity, tolerance, install]
+sidebar_position: 4
+sidebar_label: Install kbcli and KubeBlocks on the existed Kubernetes clusters
+---

 # Install kbcli and KubeBlocks on the existed Kubernetes clusters

 In the actual environment, it is normal to install kbcli and KubeBlocks on the existed Kubernetes clusters.